 This course, designed and required for Biology majors, is a basic introduction to the structure and function of representative types of plants and animals emphasizing the basic problems facing all multicellular organisms and the variety of solutions which have evolved.
 The course stresses the evolution of organ systems from simple to complex species.

-Prerequisite(s): ENG 097 and BIO 111, or permission of the Division.
-Required for
+Prerequisite(s): ENG 097, if required, and BIO 111 or approval of Division

-Biology majors Co-requisite(s): BIOL 112
+Co-requisite(s): BIOL 112 3 lecture and 3 laboratory hours per week 4 credit hours

 BIO 113 - Plants, People, and Society